GLF Schools

 The fundamentals of our Learning Journey

-At Danetree, the teaching of writing is organised around a clear learning sequence where children study and engage with a high quality model text, and practise the grammar skills necessary for the genre through a series of short-burst writing activities, before progressing into extended writing, editing and publishing their written work using a range of presentational devices to meet the purpose of the the text.
+At Danetree, the teaching of writing is organised around a clear learning sequence where children study and engage with a high quality model text, and practise the grammar skills necessary for the genre through a series of short-burst writing activities, before progressing into extended writing, editing and publishing their written work using a range of presentational devices to meet the purpose of the text.
+In order to support this, we follow the Essential Writing English curriculum as this scheme of work inspires children to write a range of genres of writing for a specific and authentic audience.
+Through Essential Writing, the curriculum follows an immersion in high quality texts phase, followed by the skill building and composition stages as these three phases of teaching children to write are crucial to support children's literacy development.

 Exposure to High Quality Texts